asisaa/13kGame/README.md

 A 13kb javascript game for fun and learning.

 ### Bos story
-Bo the dog fall into the RGB screen.
+Bo the dog fell into the RGB screen.
 Can you help Bo to find his way back into the offline world?

-### How to play:
+### How to play
 Download the code and just open the index.html on your Desktop.

 Start game: "enter"